Welcome to the North Carolina Coastal and Piedmont Chapter of the Antique & Classic Boat Society

 2025 What's New or News?

-October 2025 Messing About in Boats
+November 2025 Messing About in Boats

-to view the latest newsletter.
+Nov 2025 chapter newsletter to view the latest newsletter.

-Chapter receives the ACBS Broken Gunwale award at Clayton, NY International Show
+Chapter receives the ACBS Broken Gunwale award at Clayton, NY, International Show

 Our chapter applied for three awards and we won this one.
 Click here for the article and pictures posted on the ACBS website.